TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    .. versionchanged:: 3.4
       The file is now non-inheritable.

-   In addition to the attributes and methods from :class:`IOBase` and :class:`RawIOBase`, :class:`FileIO` provides the following data
+   In addition to the attributes and methods kutoka :class:`IOBase` and :class:`RawIOBase`, :class:`FileIO` provides the following data
    attributes: